M64GitHub/flagZ/README.md

 ```
 ## License

 flagZ is MIT—grab it, tweak it, twist it, share it, free as can be!
 Check [LICENSE](LICENSE) for the nitty-gritty.

+Developed with ❤️ by M64 - flagZ-tastic turbocharge for your CLI game!